 Davis Polk & Wardwell is one of the original ‘white shoe’ US firms, a grouping that is broadly analogous to the UK’s magic circle.
 The phrase derives from a type of shoe that used to be popular at Ivy League universities in the 1950s.
-Founded in New York City in 1849, the firm quickly gained some rising star clients including John Pierpont Morgan.
+Founded in New York City in 1849, the firm quickly gained some rising star clients, including John Pierpont Morgan.
 Morgan’s businesses became JP Morgan Chase and Morgan Stanley, which to this day remain clients of the firm.
 Today, Davis Polk is best known for its high-end capital market, M&A and financial regulations teams.

-With revenue standing at $1.18 billion (£944 million) it’s roughly the size of a top 10-20 UK firm, but its profitability is much higher.
-Davis Polk’s most recently disclosed profit per equity partner figure stands at $3.75 million (£3 million).
-Recent work highlights from Davis Polk’s team on this side of the pond include advising Comcast on its $31 billion (£25 billion) takeover offer from Sky and acting for Natura on its €1 billion (£916 billion) acquisition of the Body Shop from L’Oréal.
+With revenue standing at $1.44 billion (£1.07 billion) it’s roughly the size of a top 10-20 UK firm, but its profitability is much higher.
+Davis Polk’s most recently disclosed profit per equity partner (PEP) figure stands at $4.51 million (£3.4 million).
+Recent work highlights include advising Ocado Group on its £1 billion share offering and the $6.8 billion (£5.08 billion) transatlantic tie-up between intellectual property management companies CPA Global and Clarivate.

 You’ll work hard at Davis Polk.
 Those partner profits don’t come from nowhere!
 Busy days get even busier once the New York office gets going around 4pm UK time.
 The average time trainees leave is after 9pm.